-- Drug De-Addiction Program under the Ministry of Health and Family Welfare, Government of India. - National Action Plan for Drug Demand Reduction under the Ministry of Social Justice and Empowerment, Government of India. - Nasha Mukt Bharat Abhiyaan under the Ministry of Social Justice and Empowerment, Government of India.
+- Drug De-Addiction Program under Ministry of Health and Family Welfare, Government of India. - National Action Plan for Drug Demand Reduction under the Ministry of Social Justice and Empowerment, Government of India. - Nasha Mukt Bharat Abhiyaan under the Ministry of Social Justice and Empowerment, Government of India.

+5.3.
 Current Budget

-Ministry of Health & Family Welfare is running a National "Drug De-Addiction Program (DDAP)" with the objective of providing affordable, easily accessible, and evidencebased treatment for all substance use disorders through the government healthcare facilities and of building the capacities of healthcare staff in recognition and management of substance use disorders.
-The program is implemented through the health institutions under the Ministry of Health and Family Welfare (MoH&FW), viz., AIIMS, Dr.RML New Delhi; PGIMER, Chandigarh; NIMHANS, Bengaluru; RML Hospital, New Delhi; AIIMS, Bhubaneswar; and CIP, Ranchi.
-Out of these six, the center at AIIMS, New Delhi (NDDTC), is functioning as the National/Nodal center.
-The Ministry of Health and Family Welfare (MoHFW) has released the "Standard Treatment Guidelines for the Management of Substance Use Disorders and Behavioral Addictions".
+Ministry of Health & Family Welfare is running a National 'Drug De-Addiction Programme (DDAP)' with the objectives to provide affordable, easily accessible and evidence-based treatment for all substance use disorders through the government health care facilities and to build the capacities of health care staff in recognition and management of substance use disorders.
+The programme is implemented through the health institutions under the MoH&FW viz.
+AIIMS, New Delhi; PGIMER, Chandigarh; NIMHANS, Bengaluru; RML Hospital, New Delhi; AIIMS, Bhubaneswar; and CIP, Ranchi.
+Out of these six, the centre at AIIMS, New Delhi (NDDTC) is functioning as the National / Nodal centre.
+MoHFW has released the "Standard Treatment Guidelines for the Management of Substance Use Disorders and Behavioural Addictions".
 The average annual budget of Rs.
-45-53 crores has been allotted for DDAP Program for these above-cited DDAP Institutes in the last three years.
+45 to 53 crores has been allotted in for DDAP Programme for these above cited DDAP Institutes in last 3 years.

-Ministry of Social Justice and Empowerment (MoSJE) implements the National Action Plan for Drug Demand Reduction (NAPDDR), which is an umbrella scheme under which financial assistance is provided to:
+Ministry of Social Justice and Empowerment (MoSJE) implements National Action Plan for Drug Demand Reduction (NAPDDR), which is an umbrella scheme under which financial assistance is provided to

-- (i) 'State governments/union territory (UT) administrations for preventive education and awareness generation, capacity building, skill development, vocational training, and livelihood support of ex-drug addicts, programs for drug demand reduction by states/UT, etc.' - (ii) "Non-Government-Organizations/Voluntary Organizations for running and maintenance of Integrated Rehabilitation Centers for Addicts (IRCAs), Communitybased peer Led Intervention (CPLI) for early Drug Use Prevention among Adolescents and Outreach and Drop In Centers (ODIC) and Addiction treatment facilities (ATFs) in Government Hospitals".
+- (i) 'State Governments/Union Territory (UT) Administrations for Preventive Education and Awareness Generation, Capacity Building, Skill development, vocational training and livelihood support of ex-drug addicts, Programmes for Drug Demand Reduction by States/UT etc. - (ii) 'Non-Government-Organizations/Voluntary Organizations for running and maintenance of Integrated Rehabilitation Centres for Addicts (IRCAs), Community based peer Led Intervention (CPLI) for early Drug Use Prevention among Adolescents and Outreach and Drop In Centres (ODIC) and Addiction treatment facilities (ATFs) in Government Hospitals'.